 In the determination of share based payment expenses, judgement is involved in the determination of the non-market vesting conditions of share based payments.
 The non-market vesting condition requiring judgement is the likelihood of service conditions being met.
-Market based vesting conditions calculations were determined upon the issue of rights or options in question and were performed by external advisors.
+Fair value of rights and options, including market based vesting conditions, were determined upon the issue of rights or options in question and were performed by external advisors.